uber/okbuck/Usage.md

 +  `extraBuckOpts` provides a hook to add additional configuration options for buck [android_binary](https://buckbuild.com/rule/android_binary.html) rules
 +  `wrapper` is used to configure creation of the buck wrapper script.
  - `repo` - The git url of any custom buck fork.
 Default is none.
++  `externalDependencies` block configures external dependency resolution and generation:
++ - `cache` - Specifies the folder where external dependency rules are generated.
+Default is `.okbuck/ext`
++ - `cleanCacheDir` - Whether to delete the cache directory before generating dependency rules.
+Default is `true`
++ - `labelsMap` - Map of dependency coordinates to labels for prebuilt rules.
+Keys are Maven coordinates in format `"groupId:artifactId:version"`, values are lists of arbitrary strings.
+An example usecase could be to tag all test dependencies to easily be able to query them.
 + The keys used to configure various options can be for
  - All buildTypes and flavors i.e `app`
  - All buildTypes of a particular flavor i.e 'appDemo'